 And further to the south, you can see the long mountain range with a peak in the middle.
 This is Tai Mo Shan, the highest peak in Hong Kong.

 While you are enjoying the new views to the east, don’t forget to look back at the trail you just hiked.
 You can see Kai Kung Leng Peak and the rolling mountains in the back.
 And give yourself a pat on the back – you just hiked this difficult part of the trail!

 From the summit at Lo Tin Teng, the rest of the trail descends towards Lam Tsuen, which is a village west of Kai Kung Leng.

-I thought hiking up Kai Kung Leng was hard but descending down the mountain is just as difficult.
-It isn’t super steep but there is loose gravel and rocks which makes the descent a bit more difficult.
+I thought hiking up Kai Kung Leng was hard, but descending the mountain is just as difficult.
+It isn’t super steep, but there is loose gravel and rocks, which makes the descent a bit more difficult.

-If you brought hiking gloves or hiking poles, this is a good time to use them.
+If you bring hiking gloves or hiking poles, this is a good time to use them.

 As you descend down Kai Kung Leng, you can see the north part of the mountain range and Sheung Shui, a town in the New Territories.
-And as you keep going further down the mountain, you can get a closer look at the Tai To Yan mountain range.
+As you keep going further down the mountain, you can get a closer look at the Tai To Yan mountain range.

 Trail condition hiking down Kai Kung Leng

 As I mentioned before, the trail going down Kai Kung Leng is quite challenging.
 But some parts of the hike down are quite easy and enjoyable.
 Along the way, the path continues over a rocky area, passes by several random marble rocks, and continues down a visible path down the mountain range.

 Even though there aren’t any signs, you just have to follow the trail because that is the only way to leave the country park.